 This means connecting your current device to another device elsewhere to bypass a block.
 You can create an SSH tunnel to connect your work laptop to your computer at home.

 This fires up a new browser using a different port, like port 80, to go onto the online shopping website.
-Your encrypted data is sent to your home computer, but when it reaches its destination there, it’s unencrypted.
+Your encrypted data is sent to your home computer, but when it reaches its destination, it's unencrypted.

-This method is used in a host of different applications, including sending and receiving files via FTP, so it’s rarely blocked.
-But SSH tunneling does come with slower speeds, so I wouldn’t recommend it if you’re trying to stream.
+This method is used in various applications, including sending and receiving files via FTP, so it's rarely blocked.
+But SSH tunneling does come with slower speeds, so I wouldn't recommend it if you're trying to stream.

 SSL/TLS tunnels are similar to SSH tunnels in that they're encrypted.
 SSL/TLS tunnels are used for encrypted HTTPS online traffic or anything that deals with private data, like on your online banking website when you're transferring money.

-Most VPNs offer this feature by default so that you can use it with your VPN.
-Any prying eyes monitoring port 443 will find it hard to identify whether you’re coming through as regular HTTPS traffic or VPN traffic, so you’re less likely to be blocked.
+Most VPNs offer this feature by default, so you can use it with your VPN.
+Any prying eyes monitoring port 443 will find it hard to identify whether you're coming through as regular HTTPS traffic or VPN traffic, so you're less likely to be blocked.

 SOCKS5 Proxy (Shadowsocks)

-The SOCKS5 Proxy works by using the Socket Secure 5 protocol to transfer data using a proxy server.
-SOCKS also adds a layer of authentication that ensures that only the intended user can access the proxy.
-This makes it a very effective method of anonymizing and sending traffic—perfect for sharing files via P2P.
+The SOCKS5 Proxy uses the Socket Secure 5 protocol to transfer data using a proxy server.
+SOCKS also adds a layer of authentication that only the intended user can access the proxy.
+This makes it a very effective method of anonymizing and sending traffic –perfect for sharing files via P2P.

 If you're in China trying to get onto Google, all Google sees is your proxy-assigned IP address, not your actual device IP address.
 This lets you bypass any blocks.

-One thing to be aware of, though, is that a proxy isn’t completely secure.
-While it uses authentication, it doesn’t wrap your data in encryption as a VPN does.
+One thing to be aware of is that a proxy isn't completely secure.
+While it uses authentication, it doesn't wrap your data in encryption as a VPN does.

 The Best VPNs for Bypassing VPN Blocks

-To make sure your VPN is undetectable to websites and services looking for it, you need to choose a high-quality provider.
-A service that offers advanced features like obfuscated VPN servers, various security protocols, and an extensive IP address network isn’t always easy to find.
+It would be best if you chose a high-quality provider to ensure your VPN is undetectable to websites and services looking for it.
+A service that offers advanced features like obfuscated VPN servers, various security protocols, and an extensive IP address network isn't always easy to find.
 But without these features, you risk being detected and blocked.

-After lots of research and testing, I’ve rounded up the three best undetectable VPNs so you can continue to browse, stream, and torrent without the worry of blocks.
+After much research and testing, I've rounded up the three best undetectable VPNs so you can continue browsing, streaming, and torrenting without worrying about blocking.

 - 3,000+ super-fast servers in 90 countries

-- Obfuscated servers and a range of security protocols, inluding Lightway, OpenVPN, IKEv2 and L2TP/IPSec.
+- Obfuscated servers and a range of security protocols, including Lightway, OpenVPN, IKEv2, and L2TP/IPSec.

 - Compatible with Tor